 This post is by Jodie Trembath.
 A PhD student in the school of Culture, History and Languages at the ANU.

-I recently mentioned this to my supervisor (who, as it happens, is our very own Thesis Whisperer) and she noted that there could be a blog post in that (I do that a lot – it’s very annoying.
-Ed).
-This got me thinking about all of the physical objects that have taken on agency in my research career to date.
+I’ve recently been thinking about all of the physical objects that have taken on agency in my research career to date.
 They’re more plentiful than I’d previously realised, and I outline them for you here so that you might also think about the symbols that are guiding or have guided you on your PhD journeys.

 For her, it was to turn on soft jazz in the background, brew her favourite coffee so that her office would be fragrant with the wafts of productivity, and put on a beret, because for her, this was what the ideal writing studio would entail.